wobbleorange/Beat-Saber/Blender to JSON/README.md

 For environment enhancements, it works quite well.

 - v0.04 added color detection, minor fixes
+- v0.05 complete redo of vector method (from front end to back end, ~8x faster)

 (note, script may be either pasted into scripting window for session use, or imported)